sumairq/Web3-React-truffle-boiler-plate/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App] and truffle init.
+This project was bootstrapped with [Create React App] and truffle init and is configured to work with a local blockchain like Ganache.

 ## Student notes